flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 #### The new CPU partner {.tabs-close}

 In a turn of events, IBM agreed to share its IP and to design a new multi-core processor, and so the **Xbox 360's CPU supplier became IBM**.
 Although, [you may remember](playstation-3#tab-1-1-the-state-of-progress) this was the same IBM that already signed an agreement with Sony and Toshiba to produce the PlayStation's 3 CPU ('Cell').
-Apparently, IBM assumed Microsoft was not aware of the Cell project [@cpu-alexander] and their current contract with Sony didn't forbid them to sell to third parties.
+Apparently, IBM assumed Microsoft was not aware of the Cell project [@cpu-alexander], and their current contract with Sony did not forbid them from selling to third parties.

 > All three companies [IBM, Toshiba and Sony]... legally all had rights to go and put any of that technology, any of those processor cores into other spaces. (...)
 It is very common to develop an interesting, leading-edge new technology and then utilize that technology across multiple platforms. (...)
 I guess what everyone didn't anticipate was -- before we even got done with the Cell chip and PS3 product -- that **we'd be showing this off specifically to a competitor**. [@cpu-alexander]
 >